 (April 2, 2009) -- Time and again, graduates of the DeSales University Physician Assistant Program have shown the proof is in the numbers.

 For the seventh consecutive year, the DeSales graduates have achieved a 100 percent first-time pass rate on the Physician Assistant National Certification Examination (PANCE).
 The national examination must be passed, in order to become licensed and to practice medicine in any of the 50 states.
 The typical range for scores on PANCE is from 280 to 610.
 The DeSales graduating class of 2008, composed of 35 students, passed the examination with an average score of 646.
-This marks the eighth consecutive year that DeSales has exceeded the 610 score.
+This mark the eighth consecutive year that DeSales has exceeded the 610 score.

 A total of 20 different skill areas (organ systems), such as cardiology, pulmonary medicine, endocrine and tasks, such as clinical intervention and therapeutics, are individually scored.
 The DeSales graduates averaged an 84 percent, with the average first-time test taker averaging a 76 percent.
 They also scored at least 10 percent per student higher in the areas of cardiology, dermatology, hematology, and pharmacology.